vaddieg/cometblue/README.md

 Value is set for temperatures.manual

 ### Miscellanous
-Use 'auto' as device id to attemt connecting the nearest device Use 'cometblue [device_id] get -f json' to discover keypath structure Set for 'deviceDate' with zero arg sets the current date time Pin change is not supported
+Use 'auto' as device id to attemt connecting the nearest (highest signal) device Use 'cometblue [device_id] get -f json' to discover keypath structure Set for 'deviceDate' with zero arg sets the current date time Pin change is not supported